RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Swap images after (seconds)**

 For how long to display images before changing to the next game.
 Allowed range is between 2 and 120 seconds in 2-second increments.
-The default value is 10 seconds.

 **Only include favorite games**